nixlang-wiki/nixlang-wiki/nix/packaging/index.md

  - the attribute set needs to define a `builder`
  - the attribute set needs to define a list of `outputs`

 Well, wouldn't you know it, `builder` is a required attribute!
-It has to be a string or pat to an executable.
+It has to be a string or path to an executable.

 `outputs` also exists, but is optional as is has one element by default `"out"`.
 Every element will be available as an environment variable with a computed value to a path (in the [nix store] aka store path).